 - VACANCIES: If vacancies occur in multiple occupancy units, the remaining STUDENTS agree to consolidation based on the Student Handbook.
 The COLLEGE reserves the right to consolidate all vacant spaces.

-- FURNISHINGS: COLLEGE agrees to furnish the following items for each tenant’s use: window treatments, one desk and chair, dresser space and one bed with mattress.
+- FURNISHINGS: COLLEGE agrees to furnish the following items for each tenant’s use: window treatments, one desk and chair, dresser space, and one bed with mattress.
 COLLEGE further agrees to provide and maintain windows and working door locks.

 - KEYS and COMBINATIONS: COLLEGE agrees to issue keys, proximity cards, or combinations to the STUDENT.
 Damaged keys shall be replaced by COLLEGE free of charge upon presentation of the damaged key.
 In case of lost or stolen keys, the STUDENT agrees to pay a replacement charge of fifty dollars ($50).
 In case of lost or stolen cards, the STUDENT agrees to pay a replacement charge of fifteen dollars ($15).
 In case of requested room combination change, the STUDENT agrees to pay a fifteen dollar ($15) re-combination charge.
+Room combinations are changed without charge when someone moves from a room.

 - PERSONAL PROPERTY: COLLEGE specifically accepts no liability for damage to or loss of personal property of the STUDENT whether in the rented premises or in storage for any cause whatsoever.
 STUDENT shall provide insurance on his or her own personal property if STUDENT desires.
 COLLEGE specifically accepts no responsibility for any property left by STUDENT after termination of occupancy.